flyteorg/flytectl/docs/source/gen/flytectl_sandbox_start.rst

  flytectl sandbox start --source=$HOME/flyteorg/flytesnacks

 Runs a specific version of Flyte.
-Flytectl sandbox only supports Flyte version available in the Github release, https://github.com/flyteorg/flyte/tags.
+Flytectl Sandbox only supports Flyte version available in the Github release, https://github.com/flyteorg/flyte/tags.
 ::

  flytectl sandbox start  --version=v0.14.0

 .. note::
-	  Flytectl sandbox is only supported for Flyte versions > v0.10.0
+	  Flytectl Sandbox is only supported for Flyte versions > v0.10.0.

-Run latest pre release of  Flyte.
+Runs the latest pre release of  Flyte.
 ::

  flytectl sandbox start  --pre

-Note: pre release flag will be ignore if user pass version flag, In that case Flytectl will use specific version.
+Note: The pre release flag will be ignored if the user passes the version flag.
+In that case, Flytectl will use a specific version.

 Specify a Flyte Sandbox compliant image with the registry.
 This is useful in case you want to use an image from your registry.
 ::